Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Limit Theorems for Leaky ReLU networks

-While our methods require $W_{\ell}$ to be independent and identically distributed, the choice of the underlying distribution is flexible.
+Although our methods require $W_{\ell}$ to be independent and identically distributed, the choice of the underlying distribution is flexible.
 In particular, our theorems hold provided $\mu$ satisfies either of the following assumptions.

 \begin{assumption} Let $\mu$ be a probability measure on the space of $d \times d$ real matrices $M_d(\mathbb{R})$ with independent entries.
 For each $1 \leq i, j \leq d$, assume the $(i, j)$-coordinate distribution has a density $p_{ij}$ satisfying: